0AvinashMohanDev1/tradify/README.md

 # Tradify Application

-This is a Laravel project designed for note-taking and sharing.
+This is a Tradify Application designed for note-taking and sharing.
 Below are the steps to set up the project locally and use its features.

 ## Getting Started